Kazuo Takahashi

 Kazuo Takahashi (高橋 和生, Takahashi Kazuo), ring name Yoshiki Takahashi (高橋 義生, Takahashi Yoshiki), is a Japanese retired mixed martial artist.
 A professional competitor from 1993 until 2013 (and then once again in 2018), he competed for the UFC, PRIDE Fighting Championships, Pancrase, RINGS, K-1 HERO'S, and World Victory Road.
 He is the former King of Pancrase Heavyweight Champion.

-Background
+Early life and education

-Takahashi excelled in Wrestling, becoming a high school state champion in Japan, and also trained in Karate. he graduated from Yachiyo Shoin High School and Nihon University. he started in Pro Wrestling Fujiwara Gumi in 1992 but joined Pancrase the following year.
+Takahashi excelled in wrestling, becoming a state champion in Japan, and also trained in karate.
+He graduated from Yachiyo Shoin High School and Nihon University.
+He started in Pro Wrestling Fujiwara Gumi in 1992 but joined Pancrase the following year.

 Pancrase

 Takahashi debuted in mixed martial arts in Pancrase against legally blind yet decorated Wrestler George Weingeroff.
 The Japanese capitalized on his opponent's inability to see his strikes, and knocked him out with a roundhouse kick.
 However, it was in his second professional fight in which he gained popularity, becoming known for his incredible toughness and desire to win.
 Fighting Ken Shamrock, Takahashi suffered a broken jaw from a palm strike and knee and ankle damage from a heel hook, but refused to give up.
 Takahashi was limping badly for the rest of the bout but continued to fight.
 Eventually, he got caught in a very tight heel hook and could not escape and was forced to tap.
 Takahashi had to be carried out of the ring after the fight.

 In another memorable showing of heart, Takahashi got caught in a heel hook against Bas Rutten which inevitably broke his shin bone in half.
 Unwilling to stop the match, Takahashi stood up and continued to fight until, upon kicking Rutten with his broken leg, his shin bone completely snapped in half.
 His shin didn't bend thanks to the kneeboot he was wearing, but the injury was too much and he finally accepted the match was stopped.
 It would be a year and a half until Takahashi fought again.